15 Of The Best Day Trips From Charleston SC

 Distance from Charleston: 80 miles

-Very near Brookgreen Gardens you’ll find Huntington Beach State Park at Murrells Inlet.
+Very near Brookgreen Gardens, you’ll find Huntington Beach State Park at Murrells Inlet.
 If you’re so inclined, you might want to make a combination day trip and visit both places.

 Huntington Beach State Park consists of three miles of pristine beaches, perfect for visitors of all ages.
 You can even overnight in one of the state park’s 173 campsites.
+Visitors can enjoy swimming, fishing, hiking, or relaxing on the beach.

 Another feature of Huntington Beach that draws many visitors is the salt marsh.
 The marsh offers you beautiful scenic views and the chance to spot some of the 300 species of birds in the area.